Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

     }
 </details>

-Build the default function with this command:
+Build the default Phat Contract with this command:
 ```bash
 yarn build-function
 ```